Your guide to doing business in Thailand

-Thailand’s economy offer numerous reasons for investment.
-These include:
+Thailand’s economy offers numerous reasons for investment, these include:

-The Government of Thailand welcomes inward investment from foreign investors to help develop the economy.
+The Thai government welcomes inward investment from foreign investors to help develop the economy.
 Some incentives are available to encourage investors to support emerging industries within Thailand.

 The company is required to have a legal entity established in order to process a payroll.